Tips for Nailing a Musical Theater Audition

 Got an audition coming up soon for a musical theater production?
 Maybe just a singing or a dancing audition?
 You're not alone!
 I moved to the Des Moines area last year and have auditioned a few times with the Des Moines Playhouse.
 During the first audition I did with them, I did my best, but I realized that my few years outside of the performing arts (spent in the Army) had taken their toll.
 I was woefully unprepared.
 But you don't have to be!

-This Hub is going to be geared towards music theater auditions, which normally have both a singing and dance audition.
-Certainly those with upcoming individual singing and/or dance auditions can make use of the respective tips in their categories.
-If you're looking for advice on monologues, you've come to the wrong Hub.
+This article is going to be geared towards music theater auditions, which normally have both a singing and dance audition.
+Certainly, those with upcoming individual singing and/or dance auditions can make use of the respective tips in their categories.
+If you're looking for advice on monologues, you've come to the wrong place.
 Sorry!

 Before Audition Day